finos/FDC3/docs/agent-bridging/spec.md

         }
     },
     meta: {
-        /** requestGuid from the original request being responded to*/
+        /** requestUuid from the original request being responded to*/
-        requestGuid: string,
+        requestUuid: string,
-        /** Unique GUID for this response */
+        /** Unique UUID for this response */
-        responseGuid:  string,
+        responseUuid:  string,
         /** Timestamp at which request was generated */
         timestamp:  Date,
         /** Array of AppIdentifiers or DesktopAgentIdentifiers for the sources